deanluka/myrepo/README.md

 Go to Apple Menu -> System Preferences -> Shortcuts -> App Shortcuts and add (+):
 ![ctrl-shortcuts](./ctrl-shortcuts.jpg)

 This will change every application that has Cut/Copy/Paste/... in menu commands to use new shortcuts.
-If name in the menu is bit different for examlpe "Find Pattern" it will not work - you will have to add exact name of the menu command.
-Also some apps that have their own custom config will not follow new shortcuts - like VSCode - but you can remap them in their own shortcuts config.
+If name in the menu is bit different for example "Find Pattern" it will not work - you will have to add exact name of the menu command.
+In finder Ctrl-C will not work because finder puts file name into Copy menu command - for example Copy "README.md" for this file.
+Paste is Paste Item instead of just Paste - it can be fixed by adding Paste Item in App Shortcuts but Ctrl-C cannot be fixed.

 ## Citrix configuration

 Citrix is very tricky to configure everything to work fine in Windows RDP session.
-Citrix likes to block some keys and key combos.
+Citrix and Mac like to block some keys and key combos.
 I was searching for years for good setup that would enable Alt-Tab with real Alt - one next to Space and Alt-Shift-Down for multi-cursor in Notepad++ or VSCode and I finally found it on some page on Internet.
 Still up to now I didn't find a way to get Ctrl-Alt-Down to get through Citrix so I reconfigured VSCode to use Alt-Shift-Down for multi cursor instead - same as Notepad++.

 If you remember from previous chapter and those are the settings that we start from, we have (in the order of keys on keyboard):